How To Send Email in Laravel With SMTP (Code Snippets Included)

 Once you’ve installed Laravel and created a new project (I called my project “emailtest”, you can navigate to your project directory in your command line interface:

-Cd emailtest
+cd emailtest

-and start the server with the command:
+Once you’re in the project’s directory, start the server with the command:

 php artisan serve